bobrandy13/LeetcodeBot/README.md

 View and track the daily group streak where:

-- **All 4 core members** (razar0200, bobrandy, drag0n0, esshaygod) must complete a question each day to maintain the streak
+- **All required members** (razar0200, bobrandy, esshaygod) must complete a question each day to maintain the streak
 - Shows current group streak count
 - Displays today's participation status
 - Clearly lists who has/hasn't completed questions today
 - Provides motivation to keep the group streak alive!
-- Streak only increments when ALL 4 members participate on the same day
+- Streak only increments when ALL required members participate on the same day

 ## 🚀 LeetCode API Integration